Wor-Wic’s radiologic technology program is nationally accredited by the Joint Review

 35 credit hours of course work and a simulated ARRT examination.

-students must complete the admission requirements by the second
+complete the admission requirements by the second Friday in May.

 In order to graduate with an associate of applied science degree, students must